nopSolutions/nopCommerce-Docs/en/getting-started/configure-taxes/tax-providers/avalara.md

     * **Commit transactions** is enabled to commit transactions right after they are saved.
     * **Validate address** is enabled to validate address entered.
     * **Tax origin address** is used for tax requests to Avalara services.
+    * **Use tax rate tables to estimate** determines whether to use tax rate tables to estimate.
+This will be used as a default tax calculation for catalog pages and will be adjusted and reconciled to the final transaction tax during checkout.
+Tax rates are looked up by zip code (US only) in a file that will be periodically updated from the Avalara (see Schedule tasks).
-    * **Tax rates by address only** is enabled to get tax rates by the address only (reduces the number of API calls, but may lead to not entirely accurate results).
+    * **Tax rates by address only** is shown if the previous setting is unticked.
+Enable it to get tax rates by the address only (reduces the number of API calls, but may lead to not entirely accurate results).

 3. Configure tax exemption settings: